bloomberg-cookbooks/nrpe/README.md

 [Application cookbook][0] which installs and configures [NRPE][1].

 ## Platforms
-The following platform and versions are tested using Test Kitchen.
-This means that they are all passing the all of the integration test suites in the [kitchen.yml](.kitchen.yml).
+The following platforms are tested automatically using [Test Kitchen][0] with the default suite of integration tests.

 - Ubuntu 12.04/14.04/16.04
 - CentOS (RHEL) 5/6/7

+Additionally, the following platforms are also known to work.

 - AIX 7.1
 - Solaris 5.11